grover66/pibutton/README.md

-### pibutton
+### PiButton:
-PiButton, used with a raspberry pi & a compatible usb wireless device, will allow you to control IoT devices or alert you if your parent needs help.
+PiButton, used with a Raspberry Pi 3 (or Raspberry Pi 2 + Wireless Dongle), will allow you to control IFTTT enabled services using a $5 Dash Button.

+#### Uses include:
+* Parental Panic Button (I've fallen and I can't get up).
+* IFTTT compatable devices